 WELCOME TO THE FRAGRANCE FOUNDTION JASMINE AWARDS

 The Fragrance Foundation Jasmine Awards were created in France and launched in the UK in 1990.
-The Awards are now recognized as the most prestigious journalistic awards in the beauty industry.
+The Awards are recognised as the most prestigious journalistic awards in the beauty industry.
 They recognise and reward the talents of journalists & visualisers whose difficult task it is to translate the complex art of perfumery into words and pictures.

 The judges are asked to read a large quantity of articles solely on the subject of fragrance published between 1st January and 31st December each year.
 They are asked to complete a score sheet for each article and return them to The Fragrance Foundation Jasmine Awards Office.